gevulotnetwork/taiko-demo/README.md

 ### 3.1 Witness capture

-The data here is gathered from querying the node for blocks, block transactions, and code.
-These are the specific calls that get made:
+A circuit witness forms the basis of what gets proven in this protocol.
+The specific data here are gathered from querying the RPC node for blocks, block transactions, and code.
+These are some of the specific calls that get made:

 ```
 eth_getBlockByNumber